-Supporting kids’ capacities for social-emotional imagination – i.e. their abilities to see and understand alternative perspectives, emotions, courses of action and outcomes for oneself and others in the short and long-term future – is unfortunately missing in many classrooms today, with very little imaginative play.
+Supporting kids’ imagination is sadly missing in many classrooms today.
+This includes their ability to see and understand varying views, emotions, courses of action and outcomes for oneself and others in the short and long-term future.

-This is a huge loss because using your imagination directly translates into beneficial creative behaviours – behaviours demonstrating complex thinking, deep learning and overall well being.
+This is a huge loss because using your imagination translates into useful behaviours.
+These behaviours demonstrate complex thinking, deep learning and overall well being.

 Why is it important?

-Spontaneous, voluntary and actively engaged play gives children the opportunity for exploration and developing their creativity through exploring and interacting with their environment.
-It also gives kids opportunity to use their imagination through creating complex stories that are fluid, change in a moment and relate to a specific place or context.
-Rogers (2000) suggests creative connections are made while children play – stimulating opportunities for self-expression, problem solving, communication and building social relationships.
-This is achieved through play being inherently enjoyable to and self-motivated by the individual, allowing for engagement that is personally interesting and meaningful.
+Spontaneous, voluntary and actively engaged play gives kids the opportunity for exploration and developing their creativity.
+This is achieved through interacting with their environment.
+It also gives kids the opportunity to use their imagination through creating complex stories that are fluid and relate to a specific context.
+Rogers (2000) suggests creative connections are made while children play.
+This stimulates opportunities for self-expression, problem solving, communication and building social relationships.
+What’s more, play is enjoyable and self-motivated by the child.
+Overall this allows for engagement that is personally interesting and meaningful.

 Tips to promote imaginative play

 - Play to Play – don’t have a preconceived outcome when encouraging or engaging in play